aasthamewar/RoomMitra/README.md

 🧬 AI-based Compatibility Engine: Built using behavioral inputs + personality traits to calculate real roommate synergy (not just vibes)

-🗣️ Voice onboarding agent powered by OmniDimension: Handles the interaction like a polite but sassy concierge bot
+🗣️ Voice onboarding agent powered by OmniDimension: Handles the interaction like a polite but sassy concierge bot. also used the alternative of omnidimension in case of not working of omnidimension.
+Its kind of ai agent but in text form.

 🧍‍♀️ Custom Avatar Builder: Let users visualize and customize their vibe